orlov0562/privacy-policies-collection/README.md

-# privacy-policies-collection
+# Privacy Policies Collection

 Collection of privacy policies used by different sites.
+Collected in education purposes.